top of page

 by Pathways to Peace

 While this game is not specific to trauma, it can be a helpful metaphor and allows children to mentally construct a picture of what they want their lives to be like in the future.
-Some of the art prompts can be used metaphorically to consider how to reconstruct a piece of art that was damaged, such as painting over an old work of art.
+Some of the art prompts can be used metaphorically to consider how to reconstruct a damaged piece of art, such as painting over an old work of art.
 Prompts include erasing past mistakes, brushing things off, colorful emotions, self-protection, and more.

 In conclusion, there are many games to help children process trauma.
 Do you have favorites that are not listed here?
 I'd love to hear about them.
 You might also consider getting training in play therapy if you haven't already.
 There are so many play interventions to help children process trauma as well.
 I enjoy using puppets, sandtray therapy, dolls, dinosaurs, playdough, and many other interventions as well.
 Games are powerful tools, but there are also many other playful interventions.